Efficient Robust Spontaneous Parametric Down-Conversion via Detuning Modulated Composite Segments Designs: Results

 \subsection{Detuning Modulated Composite Segmentation}

-The composite method employs schemes of series of segments, each having a different poling period to enable robust state transfer with a predetermined high-order pair generation rate, at the cost of the number of generated pairs for a given input power.
+The composite method employs schemes with a series of segments, each having a different poling period to enable robust state transfer with a predetermined high-order pair generation rate, at the cost of the number of generated pairs for a given input power.
 This approach ensures robust SPDC and OPA processes.
-We compose segments in a way that will cancel the errors of $\lvert\beta\rvert^2$ up to some order - $M$ ($\beta$ of the corresponding $\mathrm{SU}\left(1,1\right)$ matrix is its off-diagonal element, as in Eq. (\ref{eq: OPA_solA})).
-Higher order of error cancellation (higher $M$) will result in higher robustness to variations in the physical parameters of the system.
+We compose segments in a way that will cancel the errors of $|\beta|^2$ up to some order - $M$ ($\beta$ of the corresponding SU(1,1) matrix is its off-diagonal element, as in Equation 3).
+Higher orders of error cancellation (larger M) result in greater robustness to variations in the physical parameters of the system.
 The error model we use here assumes that all the desired $\Delta k$ values acquire the same error, $\epsilon$, due to an error in the wave vector of the crystal.
-This error often occurs in experiments, e.g. owing to changes in pump frequency, crystal angle or crystal temperature.
-By defining $U_j \equiv U\left(\Omega_j,\Delta k_j,l_j,\epsilon\right)$ for the $j$-th segment out of $N$, to be the matrix generated from $\Omega_j,\Delta k_j,l_j$ as in Eq. (\ref{eq: OPA_solA}), we obtain a composite segmetation in SU(1,1):
+This error often occurs in experiments, e.g. owing to changes in pump frequency, crystal angle, or crystal temperature.
+By defining $U_j \equiv U(\Omega_j, \Delta k_j, l_j, \epsilon)$ for the $j$-th segment out of $N$, to be the matrix generated from $\Omega_j$, $\Delta k_j$, $l_j$ as in Equation 3, we obtain a composite segmentation in SU(1,1):